 - Children and families with exceptional medical or social needs (Note 2)

-- Sibling: This will apply where there are brothers or sisters attending the school at the time of application, who will still be attending at the time of admission, i.e. in the September when the learner is admitted to Year 7.
-Preference will be given to learners living nearest to the school.
+- Sibling: This will apply where there are brothers or sisters attending the school at the time of application, who will still be attending at the time of admission, i.e. in the September when the student is admitted to Year 7.
+Preference will be given to students living nearest to the school.
 Sibling criteria may apply where, at the time of application, an older sibling is expected to be on roll when a younger child starts at the Academy.
 If the older sibling unexpectedly leaves the school after an offer has been made to a younger child the offer of a place would not be withdrawn on these grounds.
 (Note 3)

 - All other applications on distance.
-In the event of distances being the same for 2 or more applications where this distance would be the last place/s to be allocated, the place will be allocated to the learner that is nearer using walking distance as measured using the Local Authority’s school admission data mapping software.
+In the event of distances being the same for 2 or more applications where this distance would be the last place/s to be allocated, the place will be allocated to the student that is nearer using walking distance as measured using the Local Authority’s school admission data mapping software.

 Parents who are unhappy with their child’s school allocation have the right to appeal to an Independent Appeal Panel.